 No. It’s never too late to start feeling better.
 Why?
 Parents often sacrifice their own needs.
 And as the years go by, their health gradually declines.
 I want parents of any age to be able to feel better, starting today... as well as their children to get started on the right foot!

-There’s some work involved in this course.
+There’s some work involved in the lessons of this eBook.
 But I can honestly say, it’s some of the funnest work I’ve done.
 The cooking techniques are simple.
 And the recipes are mostly “mix and go.”
 It’s easy.
 And the results are amazingly effective.

-Is the Cultured Dairy & Basic Cheese eCourse taught as a live class?
+Is the Cultured Dairy & Basic Cheese eBook taught as a live class?

 Yes!
-When you choose the eCourse or eBook edition, we're including a spiral-bound, lay-flat, full-color textbook completely free.
+With your purchase of the downloadable eBook, we're including a spiral-bound, lay-flat, full-color textbook completely free.
 It's an $80 value and you even get free shipping.